Mobile Legends Heroes

 Mobile Legends Heroes List

-There are a total of 75 Mobile Legends heroes available at the time of writing.
-Each of them has their own specialties in the battlefield, so it is very important to know your role in the team before diving into the game.
+There are a total of 90 Mobile Legends heroes available at the time of writing.
+Each of them has their own specialties on the battlefield, so it is very important to know your role in the team before diving into the game.
 MLBB is constantly adding new characters to the game and let’s take a look at the list of heroes before going further with all the classes and specialties tutorial:

 Mobile Legends characters have different advantages, disadvantages, and their styles of play are quite different as a result.
 The first set of differences between each Hero is Class, which will come easily to anyone who’s played many competitive games before.
 If you’re new to gaming, it’s basically a broad group of Heroes who share similar traits.
 The Heroes get even more unique, with the character-specific Specialties.